All Episodes

 Nice, nice.

-So we got uh we got about 2500 of y'all in here, man.
+So we got about 2,500 y'all in here, man.

-Uh all right, Rumble ran.
+Rumble ran.

-I just wanted to say you credit videos, helped me get my credit 30 points up so far.
+I just wanted to say you credit videos helped me get my credit 30 points up so far.

-I appreciate all the vids.
+Appreciate all the vids.

-Gotcha, my friend.
+Got you, my friend.

-I think I'll travel credit cards.
+I think our travel credit cards.

-Um Angie, stop uh my stop the cap.
+Angie, Myron, stop the cap.

 You know, Angie back is blown out by you.